Chart Color Schemes

 Kembla Grange's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Kembla Grange has excellent health outcomes, with a very low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 59% of the total population (2,148 people), compared to 51.4% in Rest of NSW.
+Kembla Grange shows excellent health outcomes with very low prevalence of common conditions across all ages.
+Private health cover rate is high at approximately 59% (2,101 people), compared to 52.0% in Rest of NSW.

-The most common medical conditions are asthma and mental health issues, affecting 9.2 and 7.8% of residents respectively.
-A significant majority, 76.0%, report being completely free from medical ailments, higher than the 63.9% across Rest of NSW.
-The area has a lower proportion of seniors aged 65 and over at 7.2% (260 people), compared to 19.0% in Rest of NSW.
-Health outcomes among seniors are strong and align with those of the general population.
+The most prevalent medical conditions are asthma and mental health issues, affecting 9.2 and 7.8% respectively.
+76.0% report being completely free from ailments, higher than the 63.9% in Rest of NSW.
+Only 7.2% (255 people) are aged 65 and over, lower than the 19.0% in Rest of NSW.
+Seniors' health outcomes align with the general population's profile.

 Frequently Asked Questions - Health